darcyclarke/rawkit/README.md

 ### `--port=[num]`

+Set the port the extension proxy server lives on.
+Example: `$ rawkit --extension-port=9023 server.js`.

+### `--no-prompt` alias `-np`

+Set the port the extension proxy server lives on.
+Example: `$ rawkit --extension-port=9023 server.js`.

+### `--port=[num]` alias ``

+Set the port the extension proxy server lives on.
+Example: `$ rawkit --extension-port=9023 server.js`.

+### `--port=[num]` alias `-p`

+Set the port the extension proxy server lives on.
+Example: `$ rawkit --extension-port=9023 server.js`.

+### `--port=[num]` alias `-e`

-The only option at the moment, you can set the *port* the extension proxy server lives.
-Example: `$ rawkit --port=1337 server.js`.
+Set the port the extension proxy server lives on.
+Example: `$ rawkit --extension-port=9023 server.js`.

 ## FAQ

-### "Should this be in node core?"
+### Should this be in node core?
-Probably.
-A flag like `--launch` would be a nice suppliment to `--inspect`. ~~Maybe I'll make a PR one day~~.
+*Maybe*.
+A flag like `--launch` would be a nice suppliment to `--inspect`.
+That said...

-*Update: opening internal chrome links externally is no walk in the park (ie. `chrome://` or `chrome-devtools://` in this specific case).
-I might write a blog post about the different ways I looked at how to solve this, what I learned, and the general nitty gritty of what should have been a straightforward problem to solve.*
+*Opening internal Chrome links, externally, is not possible at the moment (ie. `chrome://` or `chrome-devtools://` in this case).
+This is most likely a security feature.
+That said, you can use a Chrome Extension as a proxy to make this work.
+Check out the [RESEARCH.md](https://github.com/darcyclarke/rawkit/REASERCH.md) for more information.*

-### "How is this different then the competitors?"
+### How is this different then other Node.js+Chrome debugging projects?

-First off, big shout out to ["Will"](https://june07.com) who made [NiM](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj?hl=en) (ie. Node --inspector Manager).
-Great project, some cool options and it seems to work pretty well.
-I think the only criticism I have is that NiM works by polling to see if new ports have opened to launch the inspector (not very effecient).
-Also, it's a Chrome Extension; That said, this may be something we can't avoid (*I'll be writing an article about this at some point*).
+Shout out to ["Will"](https://june07.com) who made [NiM](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj?hl=en) (ie. *Node --inspector Manager*).
+Great project.
+NiM works by polling to see if new node debugging ports have opened to launch the inspector.
+That said, this is generally a slow & a bit clunky approach.
+Thus, I made this CLI tool to immediately open the developer tools when executed.

-**rawkit** is probably closest to NiM in that it works with the native (although semi-experimental) `node --inspect` feature.
-I reminice over the days of [node-inspector](https://www.npmjs.com/package/node-inspector), [node-debugger](https://atom.io/packages/node-debugger), [devtool](https://www.npmjs.com/package/devtool) and even [nodemon](https://www.npmjs.com/package/nodemon), to some extent, as they've fallen out of my daily usage.
-That said, `--inspect` alone isn't going to cut the cheese. **rawkit** gets us back to a simple and straightforward workflow.
-Less options.
-More command line.
-Faster path to the developer tools you know and love.